adharshrj/UseCase/README.md

 9) StudentList page for viewing student list and StudentEdit page for editing and adding students added.
 10) Bootstrap has been added to all pages.

-**Spring Boot**<br>
+**Spring Boot - Completed**<br>
 *UseCase/institute-management-spring/institutemanagements*
-1) Controllers for Student,Professor and Admin created.
+1) Entities for for Student,Professor and Admin created.
 2) Repository for Student,Professor and Admin created.
-3) Models for for Student,Professor and Admin created.
+3) API Controller has been created.
 4) Service for for Student,Professor and Admin created.
-5) Error and Exception handling has been added.
+5) VO for Student Request and Response created.
+6) Exception handling added with Global Handler and Custom Exception.
-6) Connected to MySQL
+7) Connected to MySQL, Database and Tables Created.
-7) Spring Security added.
+8) Spring Security added by creating Models for User, Role and ARole(ENUM), Repositories for Role and User and Controllers for Authentication and Testing.
-8) Swagger has been added.
+9) Swagger has been added.
+10) Integerated with React frontend.